tamasg05/openwebui_rag_base/readme.txt

-        In the Embedding Model Engine section, select OpenAI (also for non-OpenAI models) If you want to use a non-OpenAI model, then (1) set the model url to LiteLLM: http://litellm:4000 (2) set the api key for LiteLLM specified in the docker-compose.yaml: sk-local-my-supersecret-key (3) specify an embedding model, e.g. text-embedding-004 from Google Specify the chunk length and overlap
+        In the Embedding Model Engine section, select OpenAI (also for non-OpenAI models) If you want to use a non-OpenAI model, then (1) set the model url to LiteLLM: http://litellm:4000 (2) set the api key for LiteLLM specified in the docker-compose.yaml (3) specify an embedding model, e.g. text-embedding-004 from Google Specify the chunk length and overlap
         Specify how many chunks shall be returned and added to the context